Aricwithana/DOMLauncher/README.md

 Instructions:

-Compile with Eclipse and intall on the device.
+Compile with Eclipse and intall on the device or copy apk to device and install.

 The DOMLauncher folder within the SD CARD folder, just copy to your sdcard.